UoB-COMSM0166/2025-group-4/README.md

 ### 7.1 White-box Testing

-White-box testing allowed us to analyze and test the internal logic of the game's source code by designing tests based on specific methods and control flows.
+White-box testing allowed us to analyse and test the internal logic of the game's source code by designing tests based on specific methods and control flows.

 #### 7.1.1 Methods and Tools